Why Doesn’t Donald Trump Wear A Wedding Ring? 150,000 Annual Ring Avulsion Injuries Could Be The Reason [Photos]

 — All Cosmos Bio-Tech (@allcosmos) April 25, 2016

 As reported by the Inquisitr, many people choose not to wear standard wedding rings that are made out of platinum, silver or gold materials.
 Such metals at times have caused injuries.
-As a result, many times ring-wearers choose to instead wear wedding bands that are made out of rubber, especially athletes like L.A.
-Rams linesman Rodger Saffold.
+As a result, many times ring-wearers choose instead to wear wedding bands that are made out of rubber, especially athletes like L.A.
+Rams lineman Rodger Saffold.
 As reported by TMZ, Saffold choosing to wear the type of durable wedding band that offers some give works better during active times.
-Most people remember Jimmy Fallon’s injury with his wedding ring, an injury that caused Fallon to nearly lose his wedding ring finger.
+Most people remember Jimmy Fallon’s injury with his wedding ring; an injury that caused Fallon to nearly lose his wedding ring finger.

 As seen in the below photo, President Trump was captured in a photo posted to Facebook in October 2016, with no wedding ring displayed on Mr. Trump’s left hand.

 In the top photo above, President Trump kissed the hand of Kellyanne Conway.
-Mr. Trump’s missing wedding ring can be seen in the photo with Mr. Trump’s campaign manager, during the VIP reception and dinner with donors that was held on Thursday, January 19, in Washington.
+Mr. Trump’s missing wedding ring can be seen in the photo with Mr. Trump’s campaign manager during the VIP reception and dinner with donors that was held on Thursday, January 19, in Washington.

 Meanwhile, social media users noted that President Trump was not wearing a wedding ring during his Inauguration Day swearing-in ceremony and other activities.
 Some of the reactions to Mr. Trump not wearing a wedding ring on January 20, can be read below.